-

 * This event is part of The Clarke Forum’s series on Leadership in an Age of Uncertainty.

 Philip Zelikow is the White Burkett Miller Professor of History and Associate Dean of Graduate Programs at the University of Virginia.
 Zelikow began his professional career as a trial and appellate lawyer in Texas.
 His Ph.D. is from Tufts University’s Fletcher School.
-He was a career diplomat, Read more
+He was a career diplomat, posted overseas and Read more

 Afghanistan: What Next?